We have developed the following equality principles which we expect everyone we work with to follow:

 Reducing disadvantage and exclusion

 We fund initiatives that deal with the causes of disadvantage and exclusion, and target our money to fund projects that help include groups at greatest risk.
-Our understanding of “disadvantaged” and “excluded” takes into account factors like people’s experience of discrimination.
+Our understanding of disadvantaged and excluded takes into account factors like people’s experience of discrimination.

 Learn about equality

-We have developed a guidance designed to help applicants and grant holders think about equality issues in the design and delivery of their projects.
+We have developed guidance designed to help applicants and grant holders think about equality issues in the design and delivery of their projects.

 Northern Ireland Equality

-BIG publishes a number of equality reports for Northern Ireland in line with our legal duties under Section 75 of the Northern Ireland Act 1998, and to communicate important developments in our equality work.
+We publish equality reports for Northern Ireland in line with our legal duties under Section 75 of the Northern Ireland Act 1998, and to communicate important developments in our equality work.